 Application to the Program

 All application materials must be acquired and submitted online through the university academics website .
-The next intake will take place in May 2019.

 The following shall be eligible into admission for the degree of Master of Science in Mechanical Engineering: